In association with

 Who can help me with my evaluation?

-There are a number of people in your own organisation who may be able to help you, these include your Research, Development and/or evaluation team (don’t forget if you work for Bristol, North Somerset or South Gloucestershire ICB to come and see the BNSSG ICB Clinical Effectiveness and Research Team, Quality Improvement leads or programme and project managers experienced in evaluation.
+There are a number of people in your own organisation who may be able to help you, these include your research, development or evaluation team (don’t forget if you work for Bristol, North Somerset and South Gloucestershire ICB you can talk to the BNSSG ICB Clinical Effectiveness team), Quality Improvement leads or programme and project managers experienced in evaluation.

-You may also want to seek external help from experts and there are a number of local networks and organisations that may be able to help you including NIHR Applied Research Collaboration (ARC) West, West of England Academic Health Science Network (AHSN), Bristol Health Partners Academic Health Science Centre, Evaluation Online Network, or your local University.
+You may also want to seek external help from experts and there are a number of local networks and organisations that may be able to help you including the NIHR Applied Research Collaboration West (NIHR ARC West), Health Innovation West of England, Bristol Health Partners Academic Health Science Centre, Evaluation Online Network, or your local university.

-You may however which to procure an external independent evaluation, if so see FAQ 4.
+Or you may wish to procure an external independent evaluation.
+If so see the next FAQ.

-You will need to comply with your own organisations procurement processes and so we recommend that you contact your procurement lead/team in the first instance as they will be able to advise.
+You will need to comply with your own organisation's procurement processes and so we recommend that you contact your procurement lead or team in the first instance as they will be able to advise.
 We recommend that you also engage an evaluation expert as a part of the procurement process.

 Do I need permission from anyone to do my evaluation?